strugee/strugee.github.com/src/blog/pump.io-2.0.1-is-available.md

 # Post information

-This post was published as "Pump.io 2.0.1 is available" at "1478936954 UTC-8" by "Alex Jordan", and was categorized as "development,pump.io".
+This post was published as "Pump.io 2.0.4 is available" at "1478936954 UTC-8" by "Alex Jordan", and was categorized as "development,pump.io".

 # Post text

 Greetings!

-After a beta period of just over a week, pump.io 2.0.1 is now available on npm and GitHub.
+After a beta period of just over a week, pump.io 2.0.4 is now available on npm and GitHub.
 Whoohoo!

-(This was originally going to be 2.0.0, but we had to do a patch release due to some outdated documentation.
-It's basically the same thing.)
+(This was originally going to be 2.0.0, but we had to do a couple patch releases due to some outdated documentation and several critical bugs.
+2.0.4 is mostly the same thing as 2.0.0.)

 ## Changes